-Everyone goes through change in their life, and life transitions can be difficult for anyone to deal with.
-However, change is, to some degree, good for our physical body, mental strength, and overall capacity to manage stress.
+Everyone goes through changes in their life, and life transitions can be difficult to deal with.
+However, change is, to some degree, good for our physical body, mental strength, and capacity to manage stress.
 But a stressful transition shouldn’t completely take over someone’s life.

-Life transitions and changes in general can be thrown at us from a variety of different directions.
-For adults, some of the big transitions that need adjusting to may include moving into a new area, starting or leaving a relationship, parenting for the first time, or changing careers.
+Life transitions and changes in general can be thrown at us from different directions.
+For adults, some of the transitions may include moving into a new area, starting or leaving a relationship, parenting for the first time, or changing careers.
 For children and adolescents, their transitions may include losing a parent, their parents getting divorced or remarried, blended families, new siblings, and moving to new areas.

-It may be easier for some people to adapt to change than others.
-Some people may find themselves struggling to cope with a transition despite having a large support network of family and friends.
-Other struggle to effectively navigate a transition because they have a small or non-existing support network.
-At You and Me Forever, we are there to help individuals, couples, and families struggling with the many transition’s life throws at us.
+It is easier for some people to adapt to change than it is for others.
+Some people may struggle to cope with a transition despite having a large support network of family and friends.
+Others struggle to navigate a transition because they have a small or non-existent support network.
+At You and Me Forever, we are here to help individuals, couples, and families struggling with the transitions life throws at them.

-Transition therapy can help you transition into your new way of living, reduce stress, and enable you to feel like yourself again.
-It is best to seek help from a counselor who has specific experience with the transition you may be struggling with; for example, a person having trouble transitioning into a new relationship might seek out a marriage counselor; a parent who is worried about the birth of a child might go to a family counselor; and a refugee or recent immigrant would benefit from seeking a therapist who was once in those situations.
-You and Me Forever can point you in the right direction to solve your challenges, ensure you get the right help, and empower you to regain your life.
+Transition therapy can help you adapt to your new way of living, reduce stress, and enable you to feel like yourself again.
+It is best to seek help from a counselor who has specific experience with the transition you may be struggling with.
+For example, a person having trouble dealing with a new relationship might seek a marriage counselor; a parent worried about the birth of a child might go to a family counselor; and a refugee or recent immigrant could benefit from a therapist who was once in those situations.
+You and Me Forever can point you in the right direction to solve these challenges, ensure you get the right help, and empower you to regain your life.